sjoerdev/sjoerdev.github.io/content/posts/odin-guide.md

 But to be fair, you do not need to know what these types all are, i just mentioned them so that you know they exist.

 In odin types are first class, meaning types are values.
-This means functions are values and can be assigned like any other value.
+This means procedures (functions) are values and can be assigned like any other value.
 All types like `int` and `float` are of type `typeid`.

 ```odin